nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Only the name of the project is compulsory.

-Deadlines can either be in natural language, such as `tomorrow` or in recognisable formats like `3pm 2023-03-03`.
+Deadline can either be in natural language, such as `tomorrow` or in recognisable formats like `3pm 2023-03-03`.

-Prices must be in a recognisable price format, such as `3.08` or `5`.
+Price must be a positive number given in 0 or 2 decimal places.

+Clients: Linking a project to a client means the project is for a certain client.
+You might do this if a specific client commissions a project.
-Clients can be linked by entering individual keywords that are part of the clients name.
-For example, if you wish to link the project to the client with the name `Alice Wheeler`, you can input `alice` or `wheeler`.
-Further steps to link to a client can be found [here](#linking-a-project-to-a-client).
+The project can be linked to a client by specifying individual keywords that are part of the client's name in the command after the `client/` prefix.
+If any such details are mentioned, the app will enter link mode.
+Further steps can be found [here](#linking-a-project-to-a-client).

 Note:
 * Each tag to be added needs a separate `tag/TAG` prefix.
 * Client name keywords can be separated by either spaces or a prefix e.g. `client/alice client/wheeler` is the same as `client/alice wheeler`.
 * Invalid client name keywords will be ignored.
+E.g. `client/alice client/!!!
+Client/` is treated the same as `client/Alice`.
-* Empty prefixes for optional fields will be ignored.
+* Empty prefixes for optional details will be ignored.

 Examples:
 * `add-project name/Background Commission deadline/2023-05-05 price/500 tag/painting client/alice client/wheeler` Adds a project with the name Background Commision, a deadline of 5th May 2023, a price of $500, is tagged painting; and links this project to a client whose name contains any of the keywords `alice` or `wheeler`.